sivapvarma/autozimu.github.io/_posts/2013-01-07-setup-scientific-computing-environment-using-Python-and-Julia.md

 ## Installing Python Packages

-On Linux/OSX platform, python has already been shipped within the system.
-There are mainly two different approach to install python packages.
+For Linux/OSX users, python has already been shipped within the system.
+There are mainly two different approaches to install python packages.
 Firstly, all python packages could be installed via `pip`, a python package managing tool, which will download python packages and install them to appropriate locations.
 Usually, this is the recommended